 Active dogs are much more likely to be capable swimmers.
-I can imagine how much energy and endurance is required to stay afloat for a long time.
+I can imagine how much energy and endurance is required to stay afloat and moving for a long period of time.
 So, the more active, the better.

 Fortunately Corgis have plenty of stamina and wouldn’t mind getting an exciting and vigorous workout from time to time.
 Just don’t throw a lap dog, such as a Shih Tzu, into the water and expect the same results!